KevinDahlberg/log_my_run_app/BLOG.md

   Looks like I don't even need to push things into a thisRun array when creating a new run.
 I can just edit it from the enter run view.

   The information is being Posted to the DB from the addRun function.
 I need to make it all pretty and stuff, but it's a start.

+  Runs coming back from DB and displaying.
+Next up is to fix the edit stuff.